The Making of a Modern Farmhouse

 Charlotte architect Ken Pursley was standing on the deck of a ferryboat, headed off on a camping trip with his wife and kids, when inspiration came bobbing into view.
 There, on the shore of Georgia’s remote Cumberland Island, appeared a turn-of-the-century icehouse that once belonged to an old Carnegie estate and had since become a small history museum.
 The structure had a funny kind of double-decker pitched roofline to accommodate a row of ventilation louvers, as well as a stacked column of windows right through the middle of the side wall.
 Pursley was captivated by both the Carpenter Gothic undertones and the striking versatility of its design.
 “It was one of those epiphany moments,” he recalls.
 His mind started flying, and by the time the boat docked, he knew he had found the model for Belk Farm.

-Tim and Sarah Belk had recently commissioned Pursley to rebuild their farmhouse outside the small town of Chester, South Carolina.
+Tim and Sarah Belk had recently commissioned Pursley to rebuild their farmhouse outside a small town in South Carolina.
 They loved the renovation work he had done on their Charlotte home, and figured he’d have a good plan for the property they used as a weekend getaway from the whirl of activity in town.
 (Tim runs the group of department stores that bears his family name, and Sarah is involved in a number of philanthropic activities.)

 As Pursley saw it, they needed to tear down the redbrick ranch house on the property, which “felt like nowhere,” and replace it with “an agrarian structure that would give a sense of place” to the surrounding farm’s grain silos, chicken coops, and old barn.
 The Belks liked that idea but did not want a log cabin, either.
 Rather, they were looking for something contemporary, with an open floor plan and as much natural light as they could get.